 Jack Straw is a well-known face of anti-Masonry in England, but next to him I'd place Chris Mullin, member of the House of Commons and the Home Affairs Committee.
 In September 1998, Jill Knight wrote an article concerning the investigations ran by the House of Commons Home Affairs Committee on the allegations against Freemasonry.
 Lady Knight saw the investigations as pointless ("a wild goose chase" she called it) and that Chris Mullin had an unhealthy paranoia against Freemasonry and was convinced, prior to an investigation, that Freemasonry was a sinister organization.
 Her fears were confirmed by the fact that the committee chose Martin Short as its first witness rather than an unbiased witness.
 In the total of their investigation, they received 26-memoranda and 153 other documents.
 The Police Superintendents' Association, the Police Federation, individual Police officers, the Law Society, the Bar Council, the Crown Prosecution Service, the Association of Women Barristers, and even Freemasons testified before this committee.
 Most of whom provided no evidence that Freemasonry was maliciously influencing the justice system in England.

 She concluded that the anti-Masonic testimony was based on perception, not fact.
-One such example came from ten Police officers claimed undue Masonic influence such suppression of serious criminal and disciplinary matters, promotion preferment, cheating in promotion examinations and the falsifying of blood test results of Freemasons charged with drunk driving offenses.
+One such example came from ten Police officers who claimed undue Masonic influence such as suppression of serious criminal and disciplinary matters, promotion preferment, cheating in promotion examinations, and the falsifying of blood test results of Freemasons charged with drunk driving offenses.
 However, with all of these allegations, none of them provided any evidence.
 During my second deployment to Iraq, I faced a similar situation.
 I was asked by Battalion Sergeant Major about Freemasonry.
 After my comments, he told me that soldiers have accused a Company Commander of giving preferential treatment to Freemasons.
 I responded by pointing out that nepotism is not a principle held by Freemasonry.
 Sometime later I found out that the soldiers making the accusation were simply trying to supplant their Company Commander and his authority by making allegations of Masonic impropriety.

 While the investigation provided no evidence to warrant a compulsory registry, a majority of the committee members decided to recommend that members of law enforcement and the judicial system should be required to declare their membership in Freemasonry.
 So here we have an official investigation finding no wrongdoing on the part of the fraternity, but still being penalized due to nothing more than rumors and nebulous allegations; all of this would be turned into fuel for more allegations.